Filters

 Offers Telehealth

-Patricia Rogers is a Neurologist and a Nurse Practitioner in Rochester, New York.
+Patricia Rogers is a Nurse Practitioner specialist and a Neurologist in Rochester, New York.
 Ms. Rogers is rated as a Distinguished provider by MediFind in the treatment of West Syndrome.
-Her top areas of expertise are Lennox-Gastaut Syndrome (LGS), Memory Loss, Seizures, and West Syndrome.
+Her top areas of expertise are Lennox-Gastaut Syndrome (LGS), Memory Loss, Seizures, and Myoclonic Epilepsy.

 Distinguished in West Syndrome